Graph sub-sampling for divide-and-conquer algorithms in large networks

 \subsubsection{Discussion}

-There are several takeaways from these simulation settings.
-First, it is clear that BFS, DN, RE, and RW are the best sub-sampling methods for CP identification.
+There are several takeaways from these simulations.
+Surprisingly, the divide-and-conquer algorithms outperform the original algorithm applied to the full network, both in terms of AUC and computing time.
+We expected there to be computational benefits to the sub-sampling scheme, but the superior AUC is somewhat unexpected.
+We postulate that this is because the sub-sampling step is able to de-noise the results.
+By averaging the CP results over many sub-graphs, it seems that any outlying behavior of nodes on the original graph can be removed and/or a weak CP structure can be detected.
+Next, it is clear that BFS, DN, RE and RW are the best sub-sampling methods for CP identification.
 DFS also performs well but its behavior for increasing core size is somewhat concerning.
 On the other hand, RN and RNN display the worst performance.
 Since the mis-classification rate is lower when core nodes are sampled more frequently, the best methods will have a higher probability of sampling core nodes.
-Indeed, both RN and RNN sample core nodes less frequently than BFS, DN, RE, and RW.
+Indeed, both RN and RNN sample core nodes less frequently than BFS, DN, RE and RW.
 This also aligns with the theoretical results which showed that RE and DN should perform similarly, and that both of these methods should outperform RN.
-Continuing on a theoretical thread, we note that the theory in Section \ref{sec:theory} assumes that the number of sub-graphs, $B$, is fixed.
-In Setting 8, however, we saw that this assumption can lead to poor performance empirically.
+Additionally, RW and RE results are almost indistinguishable across all settings, as expected based on \cite{lovasz1993random}.
+Continuing on the theoretical thread, we note that the theory in Section \ref{sec:theory} assumes that the number of sub-graphs, $B$, is fixed.
+In setting 8, however, we saw that this assumption can lead to poor performance empirically.
 Indeed, settings 8 and 9 seem to indicate that $B$ must be increased in larger networks, as there are more nodes to sample.
 Lastly, these results have implications on the choice of hyper-parameters.
-In settings 11 and 12, we found that increasing $B$ and $q$ only leads to marginal gains in performance, particularly for BFS, DN, RE, and RW.
-This means that these values can be set relatively small, increasing the computational speed.
+In settings 11 and 12, we found that increasing $B$ and $q$ only leads to marginal gains in performance, particularly for BFS, DN, RE and RW.
+This means that these values can be set relatively low, increasing the computational speed.
 RN and RNN require larger $B$ and $q$ to match the other method's performance, further demonstrating their weakness for this task.